Understanding the Mental and Emotional Health Needs of LGBTQ Individuals

 However, as an LGBTQ individual, you’ve probably, unfortunately, experienced your fair share of difficulty and abuse.
 It takes many forms, from the subtle to the out-right homophobic.
 Inaccurate assumptions, name-calling, dirty looks, and lectures from perfect strangers can be profoundly troubling and are a stark reminder of the stressors of being a member of the LGBTQ community.

 As a result, you likely have unique emotional and mental health needs requiring dedicated mental health providers.
 Dr. Doug Sadownick, a founder of Antioch University’s LGBT affirmative therapy specialization program, says that the needs of LGBTQ individuals should be addressed by therapists with expertise and specialized LGBTQ training.
-As reported by the New York Times, he stated, “…the difference between gay and straight is deep and ingrained, permeating every level of being, from the biological to the psychological.”
+As reported by the New York Times, he stated, “…the difference between gay and straight is great and ingrained, permeating every level of being, from the biological to the psychological.”

 Mental and Physical Health Concerns for the LGBTQ Community